The Radiators from Space: History

 The band reunited in December 2003, using the name "The Radiators Plan 9".
 Original members Chevron, Holidai, and Rapid were joined by former Pogue Cait O'Riordan on bass and vocals, and Johnny Bonnie on drums.
 The band played three shows, including a Joe Strummer tribute and an appearance at the Oxegen Festival, as well as making several live radio appearances.
 Some of these performances were compiled onto the Television Screen 2004 EP, released on the 625 record label.
 The Summer Season EP, which included two new songs, was released in 2005.
 O'Riordan departed the band, replaced by new bass player Jesse Booth in February 2006.
 Reverting to the name The Radiators From Space, the band released their third studio album Trouble Pilgrim in October 2006.
 On 21 December 2006, they played at 'The Point', Dublin, as a special guest of The Pogues.
 The band's fourth album, Sound City Beat, a collection of cover versions of songs by older Irish bands, was released in 2012.

 Members of the band began performing as Trouble Pilgrims after member Philip Chevron became ill with throat cancer and was unable to participate in live work.
 The band played, including with guest vocalist Gavin Friday and guitarist Brush Shiels, at a tribute concert for Chevron on 24 August 2013 at the Olympia Theatre (Dublin).
-Philip Chevron died on 8 October 2013, effectively ending the band, although remaining members have continued as Trouble Pilgrims.
+Philip Chevron died on 8 October 2013, effectively ending the band, although remaining members have continued as Trouble Pilgrims which is fronted by Holidae who also hosts a weekly music show on Dublin city fm.

-The song "Television Screen", as covered by Centipede on the Roof, became title theme to the comedy TV series The Blizzard of Odd (2001–05).
+The song "Television Screen", as covered by Centipede on the Roof, became the title theme to the comedy TV series The Blizzard of Odd (2001–05).
 The Radiators' songs have been recorded by Moving Hearts and Christy Moore ("Faithful Departed") and Mary Coughlan ("Kitty Rickets"), among others.